|Road:||M5 at J30|

 The fees are strictly enforced by CP Plus.

-In March 2006 the services gained a Marks and Spencers store, which was opened by Exeter FC manager Alex Inglethorpe.
-For quite a while the services didn't have any coffee shops, which was a rarity.
+In March 2006 the services gained a M&S store, which was opened by Exeter FC manager Alex Inglethorpe.
+For quite a while during the 2000s the services didn't have any coffee shops, which was a rarity.

-There are plans to extend the lobby area, putting a Costa stand within it.
+There were plans to extend the lobby area, putting a Costa stand within it.

-There was once a tourist information office here in a separate building, which closed and became Ladbrokes.
-Around the same time there was an ice cream kiosk operating in the car park, but it was ordered to move.
+There was once a tourist information office here in a separate building, which closed and in 1999 became Ladbrokes.
+Around the same time there was an ice cream kiosk operating in the car park, but it was ordered to move, replacing a picnic box.
+The haphazard array of extensions and facilities was noted at the time.

 |Cullompton (12 miles)||Services on the M5||